DreadIron23/TheConfidentSpringProfessional/README.md

 You then set up a JdbcTemplate to refactor your InvoiceService to execute SQL statements against a real database, instead of saving invoices into an in-memory list.

 Finally, you had a quick look at how to set up Spring’s @Transactional annotation.

+## 06 - Spring Boot Basics

+### Outro

+If you made it this far, you should understand by now that Spring Boot only takes plain Spring framework features, and configures them for you, behind the scenes:

+* It boots up an embedded Tomcat when you run the `SpringBootApplication` main method.

+* It automatically generates beans from `application.properties`.

+* It makes dependency management much nicer: You don’t need to worry about versions anymore and can import "starter"-libraries like `spring-boot-starter-jdbc`, that will automatically pull in all other needed dependencies.

+The issue: Without reading the documentation and by just copying code online, you will think that Spring Boot is a bunch of magic.

+But remember: Spring Boot is hiding exactly what you did in the previous module (starting Tomcat, registering DispatcherServlet, creating DataSources etc.), it still has to happen behind the scenes.
+There’s no way around it!

+Let’s find out how Spring Boot does all this, internally, in the next module.